Sponsor Outreachy

 Outreachy is supported by our generous donors!

 Outreachy is a diversity initiative of the 501(c)(3) non-profit Software Freedom Conservancy.
-Donations are tax deductible.
+Donations are tax deductible to the extent permitted by law..

 Mozilla community sponsor Larissa Shapiro, with former Outreachy interns (now Mozilla employees) Sara Mansouri and Maja Frydrychowicz